A Rational Account of Categorization Based on Information Theory: Preliminary Tests of the Theory

 \subsubsection{Human Study Design}

 In this study, 108 participants reviewed flashcards showing records of fictional individuals that were described by five features (last name, age, education, marital status, and hobby) and were asked to classify them into one of three classes: {\bf Club 1}, {\bf Club 2}, or {\bf Neither}.
 The last name and hobby were distractor features; every card featured a different last name and one of three randomly assigned hobbies.
-The remaining features, which determined the class of the example, could take on one of four values.\footnote{See Table 1 of \citep{hayesroth1977role} for a full list of examples.}
+The remaining features, which determined the class of the example, could take on one of four values.\footnote{See Table 1 of \citep{hayesroth1977role} for the stimuli.}

 During training, half the participants were randomly assigned to receive flashcards describing the classes and their prototypes, while the other half did not receive any such information.
-Next, participants classified 132 examples and received feedback after each classification.
-For the Club 1 and Club 2 classes, there were special training items with the following feature structure and frequency: \begin{itemize} \item {\bf 1 Transform, Frequency 1:} Three items differed from their class prototype by one feature and appeared once; \item {\bf 2 Transforms, Frequency 1:} Three items differed from their class prototype by two features and appeared once; \item {\bf 1 Transform, Frequency 10:} Three items differed from their prototype by one feature and appeared ten times with different distractors; \end{itemize} Additionally, there were three ``Either'' examples that were equally close to the Club 1 and 2 prototypes (1 feature in common with both prototypes) that were seen ten times with different distractors.
+Participants then classified 132 examples and received feedback.
+For the Club 1 and Club 2 classes, there were training items with specific structure and frequency: \begin{itemize} \item {\bf 1 Transform, Frequency 1:} Three items differed from their class prototype by one feature and appeared once; \item {\bf 2 Transforms, Frequency 1:} Three items differed from their class prototype by two features and appeared once; \item {\bf 1 Transform, Frequency 10:} Three items differed from their prototype by one feature and appeared ten times with different distractors; \end{itemize} Additionally, there were three ``Either'' examples that were equally close to the Club 1 and 2 prototypes (1 feature in common with both prototypes) that were seen ten times with different distractors.
 During training of these instances, participants received positive feedback if they labeled it as either Club 1 or 2 (but not Neither).
 Finally, there were thirty examples in the Neither class; if an item had any feature in common with the Neither prototype, then its label was Neither regardless of whether it shared features with the Club prototypes.

 During testing, participants were asked to re-classify the Club 1, Club 2, and Either items (they were not tested on the Neither items).
 They were also asked to classify seven novel items not seen during training that included the prototypes of the Club 1, Club 2, Either, and Neither items, as well as three additional Either items.
 In total, participants classified 28 test stimuli.
 For each test item, participants rated whether the item was old or new (recognition) and their confidence in classifying the item as Club 1 or Club 2 (categorization).
 They did not receive feedback on their responses.